monsieurmona/CarND-Behavioral-Cloning-P3/README.md

 #### Correction of steering angle

-The recored steering angle of left and right camera images must be corrected.
-It looks like the car is on the right side of the road, if you look at a camera image from the left side, even the car in the center of the raod.
+The recorded steering angle of left and right camera images must be corrected.
+It looks like the car is on the right side of the road, if you look at a camera image from the left side, even the car in the center of the road.

-I have found the best correction value be experiment.
-I have build a simple network and choose the best correction value by traing a model with a range of correction values and chose the one with the lowest validation loss.
+I have found the best correction value by experiment.
+I have built a simple network and chose the best correction value by training a model with a range of correction values and chose the one with the lowest validation loss.

 **The correction value I have found is +/- 0.5**

 #### Recording

 I drove the simulated car several times on both tracks in forward direction and in reverse direction.
-Additonally, I recorded only curves and several "rescue" situations to bring the car back to the track.
+Additionally, I recorded only curves and several "rescue" situations to bring the car back to the track.

-**I collected finially 97701 training images**,consisting of left, center and right camera images.
+**I collected finally 97701 training images**,consisting of left, center and right camera images.

 #### Choosing images

 Driving straight is by far overrepresented.
-Thus, I have shuffled the images and stopped accepping new images for certain steering angle bins.
+Thus, I have shuffled the images and stopped accepting new images for certain steering angle bins.

 The first histogram shows the original distribution, the second histogram shows the normalized distribution (with corrected, steering angles and additional flipped images)